Friday, 17 February 2012

 The city street is full of people, women, men, children, wanderers.
 No one smiles.
 No child laughs.
 All are joyless.
 Without hope.
 Doomed.

 Giselle!
 A tiny star of beauty from the Andromeda Galaxy which for hundreds of thousands of years has been merging with our Milky Way.
 We were told Giselle was not dangerous – she was not on a collision course with our Sun.
 They spoke the truth.
-What they did not mention (at first) was that Giselle would be captured into orbit around our star.
+What they did not mention (at first) was that Giselle would be captured into a highly elliptical orbit around our star.
 Our Sun.
 A cosmic ballet began.

 That was 5,435 years ago.

-And in 3 years, 42 days, 21 hours and 58 minutes Giselle will finally cross the path of, and utterly consume our Earth.
+And in 17 years, 42 days, 21 hours and 58 minutes Giselle will finally cross the path of, and utterly consume our Earth.

 All are joyless.
 Without hope.
 Doomed…